kisekae/UltraKiss/README.md

 To run UltraKiss in your browser simply connect to “https://www.wmiles.com/ultrakiss”.
 ```

-Press this button to run UltraKiss.
+Press this button to run UltraKiss in your browser.
 [![UltraKiss](https://github.com/kisekae/UltraKiss/blob/master/src/Images/ultrakissbtn.svg)](https://www.wmiles.com/ultrakiss)